vanphuc1201/tp/docs/UserGuide.md

 Examples:

-* `delete-contact 1` deletes the 1st contact in the current displayed list.
+* `delete-contact 1` deletes the 1st contact in the current displayed contact list.

 ### Listing all persons : `list-contacts`

-Shows a list of all contacts with their phone number, email and groups (if any) in StudyCircle.
+Shows a list of all contacts with their name, phone number, email and groups (if any) in the current displayed contact list.

 Format: `list-contacts`